cglondon71/elassandra/docs/elassandra/source/mapping.rst

      }
    }

-Of course, according to your use case, you should add a filter to your query to ignore write operations occurring during the check.
+Please note that according to your use case, you should add a filter to your query to ignore write operations occurring during the check.